This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A terminal or personal computer at which a user can run applications and that is usually connected to a mainframe or a network.
 See also display station.

-- A definition of an individual computer or computer partition on which jobs and job streams are run.
-Types of workstation vary depending on the type of engine.
-See also distributed network, distributed workstation, domain manager, end-to-end network, workstation class, z/OS network, z/OS workstation.
+- A definition of an individual computer or computer partition on which jobs and job streams run.
+See also distributed network, distributed workstation, domain manager, end-to-end network, job, job stream, workstation class, z/OS network, z/OS workstation.

 A group of workstations with similar job-scheduling characteristics.
 Any number of workstations can be placed in a class.
 Jobs and job streams can be assigned to run on a workstation class.
 This makes replication of a job or job stream across many workstations easy.
 See also workstation.